raamcosta/compose-destinations/README.md

 - Simple but configurable navigation graphs setup
 - Navigating back with a result in a simple and type-safe way
 - Getting the navigation arguments from the `SavedStateHandle` (useful in ViewModels) and `NavBackStackEntry` in a type-safe way.
-- Navigation animations through integration with [Accompanist Navigation-Animation](https://github.com/google/accompanist/tree/main/navigation-animation)
+- Navigation animations
+- Destination wrappers to allow reusing Compose logic on multiple screens
 - Bottom sheet screens through integration with [Accompanist Navigation-Material](https://github.com/google/accompanist/tree/main/navigation-material)
 - Easy deep linking to screens
 - Wear OS support (NEW since versions 1.x.30!)